Pseudogap phase and fractionalization: Predictions for Josephson junction setup: Results

-Fig.~(\ref{Fig:fig6}a) shows a different JJ setup where the modulation wavevector is perpendicular to the electric field.
-Here $\delta$ denotes the phase-shift of the CDW wavevector in the B electrode wrt the A. In this situation, $V_A$ and $V_B$ vanishes and hence $r_0=\eta=0$.
-The Josephson current at $t=0$ in this scenario for both cases is given by Eq.~(\ref{eq:mCurPDW0}) with a vanishing second term.
-In Fig.~(\ref{Fig:fig6}b) we plot the Josephson current obtained at $t=0$.
-The fractionalized PDW case again displays a modulation controlled by $2\pi/Q_0$.
-In Appendix~(\ref{Subsec:Eperp}), we explore the possibility of detecting the signal at a time $t$ after the electric field is turned on, in this setup.
+Next, we discuss another complementary Josephson Junction setup better suited in extracting the modulation wavevector $Q_{0}$.
+Fig.~(\ref{Fig:fig6}a) shows a JJ setup where the modulation wavevector is perpendicular to the electric field.
+Here $\delta$ denotes the phase-shift of the CDW wavevector in the B electrode with respect to the A. In this situation, $V_{A}$ and $V_{B}$ vanishes and hence $r_{0}=\eta=0$.
+In Fig.~(\ref{Fig:fig6}b) we plot the variation average Josephson current with $\delta$, time-averaged over $0.1$ of the usual SC Josephson period.
+The details of the calculations are presented in Appendix (\ref{Subsec:Eperp}).
+Here, the fractionalized PDW scenario displays modulation controlled by $2\pi/Q_{0}$.
+In contrast, the coexistence scenario gives a flat average current with varying $\delta$.
+In Fig.~(\ref{Fig:fig6}c), we also establish that the modulation of the $I_{J}$ with $\delta$ remains robust when time averaging is done over twenty percent of the primary Josephson period.
+Therefore, in this setup, it should be possible to extract the modulation wavevector of the PDW.

-\section{Inverse Josephson effect}
+\subsection{Inverse Josephson effect}